Kirby-Thompson distance for trisections of knotted surfaces: Reducible Trisections

-Since $\chi(S)$ is even, so is $b + c_1 + c_2 + c_3$.
-Thus both sides of Inequality \eqref{upperbd} are integers.
-If $b \geq 3$, the right hand side is also nonnegative.
-We note that Meier and Zupan \cite[Theorem 1.8]{MZ1} classified bridge trisections having bridge number at most 3, such surfaces are unknotted.
-We use this fact. \end{remark}
+In particular, if $S$ is orientable, then the right hand side of Inequality \eqref{upperbd} is an even integer. \end{remark}

-\begin{proof} By \cite[Theorem 1.8]{MZ1}, every bridge trisection of bridge number at most 3 is a bridge trisection of an unknotted surface.
+\begin{proof} Meier and Zupan showed that every bridge trisection of bridge number at most 3 is a bridge trisection of an unknotted surface \cite[Theorem 1.8]{MZ1}.
 We prove our result by induction on $b$, handling the base case and inductive case simultaneously.
 Assume that $b \geq 4$ and that

 Note that $\Sigma$ is admissible and that $\mc{T}$ cannot be a distant sum as $S$ is connected.
 Assume also that the result holds for any trisection with bridge number at least 4, strictly less than $b$, and satisfying the corresponding Inequality \eqref{upperbd}.